 I stayed at the Kronhaus Guest House.
 There is a large common area where guests can enjoy snacks and drinks while getting to know each other.
 Kronhaus is located just 5 minutes walking from the Piata Sfatului, Brasov’s main square.
 You’ll want to stay in and around this area for easy access to the Brasov’s sights, restaurants, and nightlife.

-Day-tripping from Brasov is quite common.
-Rasnov Fortress and Bran Castle in convenient reach from Brasov whether you’re traveling with a guide or independently.
+With so many what to see in Transylvania spots nearby, day-tripping from Brasov is quite common.
+Rasnov Fortress and Bran Castle are in convenient reach from Brasov whether you’re traveling with a guide or independently.
 It also makes logistical sense to begin a multi-day Carpathian Mountain hiking excursion from Brasov.

 Transylvania’s Dracula legend is loosely based on a man named Vlad the Impaler, who was born in a small house just next to the historic clock tower.
 Luckily, despite a few shops in the village center selling Dracula teeth and garlic-shaped magnets, Sighisoara shines for the well-preserved historical gem it is.